roberteisenberg/dapr_demo/deployments/kubernetes-phase9-apim/README.md

 ## Prerequisites

-> **Note:** Unlike other phases (3-8) which are fully independent, Phase 9 is an **add-on** that requires an existing AKS cluster with Dapr and the backend services already deployed.
+> **Different Pattern:** Phases 3-8 each deploy a complete system from scratch.
+Phase 9 demonstrates a different pattern: **extending an existing deployment** with new capabilities.
+This is how you'd add APIM to a production system — you don't rebuild everything, you layer on new infrastructure.
 Deploy Phase 6, 7, or 8 first, then add Phase 9 on top.

 ### Existing Infrastructure Required